hangrybear666/10-devops-bootcamp__kubernetes/README.md

 DESCRIPTION DETAIL

-The main projects are:
+<b><u>The main projects are:</u></b>
-- A simple app with ConfigMap, locally generated Secret to avoid SCM exposure and external LoadBalancer Service in k8s cluster
+1. A simple app with ConfigMap, locally generated Secret to avoid SCM exposure and external LoadBalancer Service in k8s cluster
-- A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files
+2. A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files
-- Managed k8s cluster on Linode running a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts
+3. Managed k8s cluster on Linode running a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts
-- Deployment of a custom NodeJS-application image published and pulled from AWS ECR, with mongodb and mongo-express pods & services running
+4. Deployment of a custom NodeJS-application image published and pulled from AWS ECR, with mongodb and mongo-express pods & services running
-- Deployment of 11 replicated microservices with best-practice configuration via single k8s.yaml file
+5. Deployment of 11 replicated microservices with best-practice configuration via single k8s.yaml file
-- Deployment of 11 replicated microservices with several helm install commands bundled in a bash script
+6. Deployment of 11 replicated microservices with several helm install commands bundled in a bash script
-- Deployment of 11 replicated microservices with single helmfile apply command
+7. Deployment of 11 replicated microservices with single helmfile apply command

+<b><u>The exercise projects are:</u></b>
+- A SpringBoot Java App with mysql-db and phpmyadmin-ui running with k8s.yaml files via kubectl apply commands
+- A SpringBoot Java App with mysql-db and phpmyadmin-ui running

-The bonus projects are:
+<b><u>The bonus projects are:</u></b>
-- An ArgoCD deployment in Kubernetes following GitOps principles for declarative configuration versioning and storage.
+1. An ArgoCD deployment in Kubernetes following GitOps principles for declarative configuration versioning and storage.
-- An nginx reverse proxy to route external traffic into a remote linux VPS to an ingress-nginx-controller which forwards the requests to an internal service
+2. An nginx reverse proxy to route external traffic into a remote linux VPS to an ingress-nginx-controller which forwards the requests to an internal service

 ## Setup